 Pzena Investment Management, Inc. Announces September 30, 2022 Assets Under Management and Flows for the Third Quarter of 2022

-/EIN News/ -- NEW YORK, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Pzena Investment Management, Inc. (NYSE: PZN) today reported its preliminary assets under management as of September 30, 2022 and preliminary flows for the third quarter of 2022.
+NEW YORK, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Pzena Investment Management, Inc. PZN today reported its preliminary assets under management as of September 30, 2022 and preliminary flows for the third quarter of 2022.

 AUM for month-end September 2022, month-end August 2022, and month-end September 2021 are listed below: